not1337/tlsclient/README.md

 If you don't want or need the emulation, you can build the library without it.
 Just set the proper option in the Makefile.

+The library does session resumption only if session tickets are used.
+The old resumption method based on session id is probably rarely used nowadays and as all security data are stored in one place can be considered a security risk.

 Note that no OCSP processing takes place.
 First of all one can assume that a server providing an OCSP status response will provide a good response.
 Secondly, the library would have to be enhanced to do